 The SaleHoo supplier directory certainly makes finding suppliers a heck of a lot easier, but once you have found suppliers who stock items you are looking for, you still have some digging to do to determine whether or not you can work with them.

-Some supplier’s websites leave a lot of questions unanswered, so, out of sheer retaliation, I have made a list of my top 3 things that suppliers could do to make our lives a little easier.
+Some drop ship and wholesale companies leave a lot of questions unanswered, so, out of sheer retaliation, I have made a list of my top 3 things that suppliers could do to make our lives a little easier.

 1. Tell us which products their retailers keep coming back for.

 OK, I know there might be a slight conflict of interest here: If your supplier reveals what the “hot selling products” are to you, there is nothing stopping them doing it to one hundred other sellers… and then you’ve got some serious competition on your hands!